Leeton District Lands Office

-The Leeton District Lands Office is a heritage-listed administration office located at Chelmsford Place, Leeton in the Leeton Shire local government area of New South Wales, Australia.
-It was designed by J. M. S. Woore of the Water Conservation and Irrigation Commission and built in 1937.
-It is also known as the Water Conservation and Irrigation Commission.
-The property is owned by Department of Planning and Infrastructure, a department of the Government of New South Wales.
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+The Leeton District Lands Office is a heritage-listed administration office at Chelmsford Place, Leeton, within the Leeton Shire local government area of New South Wales, Australia.
+It was also known as the WCIC office, referencing the Water Conservation and Irrigation Commission.
+Added to the New South Wales State Heritage Register on 2 April 1999, the property is now owned by Leeton Shire Council.